telerik/xamarin-forms-docs/knowledge-base/chart-vertical-axes-labels-iOS.md

 ---
 title: Vertical axis label position on iOS same as on Android
-description: How to position the vertical axes labels on iOS same as on Android
+description: How to position the vertical axes labels on iOS on the left
 type: how-to
-page_title: Char Vertical Axes Labels on iOS
+page_title: Chart Vertical Axes Labels on iOS
 slug: chart-vertical-axes-labels-iOS
 position:
 tags: chart, verticalaxes, lables, ios, position like android